Being knackered all day every day isn’t something you have to accept or live with.

 A sedentary body can lead to a sluggish circulation and foggy mind.
 If you work out first thing in the morning or later in the day, break up the rest of the day with short walks or some light stretching and get your circulation going and some blood to your brain.

-If you’re not currently exercising at all think about an afternoon workout to break up the day and get your blood pumping.
+If you’re not currently exercising at all think about performing an afternoon workout to break up the day and get your blood pumping.

 To much daily caffeine